cyberjunky/home-assistant-fireservicerota/README.md

 - Restart Home-Assistant.
 - Goto Configuration -> Integrations, search for and add BrandweerRooster.

-NOTE: You need for account for BrandweerRooster.nl which is an availability, scheduling and dispatching system for firefighters.
+NOTE: You need for account for BrandweerRooster.nl or FireServiceRota.co.uk which is an availability, scheduling and dispatching system for firefighters.

 NOTE: This is still work in progress, some issues and features need to be implemented.